 If you cannot convince yourself of that.

 If you want to believe that the Softmatter of the Meaning cannot be more consistant than the Hardmatter of the physical world.
-Think again and try to answer these questions:
+Think again ...

-Why do my dreams show me things and poeple in a space-time?
-Is that not because Meaning is consistent on its own?

-Why would it be more likely for the physical world to evolve from the big bang to my knowing person than for the amorphous interdependance to assemble (logically) my representation of the world?
+- ...and try to answer these questions: - Why do my dreams show me things and poeple in a space-time?
+Is that not because Meaning is consistent on its own? - Why would it be less unlikely for the physical world to evolve from the big bang to individuated knowing persons than for the amorphous interdependance to assemble (logically) individuated representations of the world?